 8. Create an Outdoor Living Room & Light Up Your Campsite

 One of my favourite things about camping is enjoying the outdoors.
 But when it’s raining, we usually end up hanging out under the tarp or in our tent.
 After a few boring experiences like this, I looked up some better ways to spend the day.
 And the internet didn’t disappoint.

 Now, instead of retreating to our tent when it’s raining, we build ourselves a beautiful outdoor living room and keep the fun going!

 A little ambiance turns our rainy campsite into a fun getaway.
 We simply string a few tarps overhead, break out our camp chairs, and set up some nice lighting.
 We string cute LED lights around our campsite and light candles in little mason jars (we like to bring mosquito repellant candles).
-Then we set up our cooking gear, crack a few beers and coolers, and pull out our games.
+Then we set up our cooking gear, crack a few beers and coolers, and pull out our games (road trip games actually work great!).
 A cool outdoor living room makes camping in the rain a little more bearable.

 9. Pick the Right Campsite